jordanamecler/inf1805/projetofinal/README.md

 ## Running

-- Call the follow on your shell to start the Mosquitto broker on localhost:
+- Call the following on your shell to start the Mosquitto broker on localhost:
 ```
 $ mosquitto
 ```